Thank you for attending this year’s Northwest High School Honor Band!

 Mary Baker Russell Music Center | Ron Gerhardstein, Director

-The Northwest High School Honor Bands will feature music performed by approximately 325 of the finest high school musicians from Idaho, Oregon and Washington.
-These outstanding high school students are recommended for participation in the event by their high school band directors and the concert is a culmination of two days of intense rehearsals with guest clinicians.
+The Northwest High School Honor Bands will feature music performed by approximately 325 of the finest high school musicians from the Pacific Northwest.
+These outstanding high school students are recommended for participation in the event by their high school band directors and the concert is a culmination of two days of intense rehearsals with nationally recognized guest clinicians.

 Honor Band Schedule